eternnoir/pyTelegramBotAPI/README.md

  - threaded: True/False (default True).
 A flag to indicate whether TeleBot should execute message handlers on it's polling Thread.
- - num_threads: integer (default 4).
-Controls the amount of WorkerThreads created for the internal thread pool that TeleBot uses to execute message handlers.
-Is not used when threaded is False.

 ### The listener mechanism
 As an alternative to the message handlers, one can also register a function as a listener to TeleBot.
 Example: